kalngyk/kmeans_study_buddy/README.md

 2. Lets you draw two points ("Set center 1" and "Set center 2" respectively) on the canvas and shows a divider line according to the <I>k</I>-means algorithm.
 (The divider is an equidistance line from both points.)

-This will help you better understand how <i>k</i>-means works and why it not only has a problem with linear separability, but also with its equi-distance line method for classification.
+This will help you better understand how <i>k</i>-means works and why it not only has a problem with linear separability, but also with its use of an equi-distance line from the two centers for classification.